Martin Schreiber, M.D. - Professional Profile

 Biography

-At OHSU, Dr. Schreiber served as Professor of Surgery and Physiology and Pharmacology, and directed the Donald D. Trunkey Center for Civilian and Combat Casualty Care.
-His leadership bridged military and civilian medicine, training surgeons for both hospital and battlefield settings.
+From 2008 to 2025, Dr. Schreiber was Professor of Surgery at Oregon Health & Science University, with additional appointments in physiology and pharmacology.
+He founded the Division of Trauma, Critical Care, and Acute Care Surgery and directed the Donald D. Trunkey Center for Civilian and Combat Casualty Care, bridging military and civilian medicine and training surgeons for both hospital and battlefield settings.

 Education